Public Interest Law Centre and Pro Bono work.

 Pro Bono and Judicial Review.

-Bringing a Judicial Review on a pro bono basis is a tricky business and requires careful planning between claimants and PILU.
+Bringing a Judicial Review on a pro bono basis is a tricky business and requires careful planning between claimants and PILC.
 A protective costs order needs to be sought and obtained to limit the costs should the judicial Review be unsuccessful.
 In addition funds need to be raised to ensure that costs are covered if the claim is unsuccessful.